J-HEARD/sentinel-deploy-ui/README.md

 - Create a **User Assigned Managed Identity (UAMI)** (if required)
 - Prepare the environment for additional security content

-> All names and locations have been aligned to CISO conventions and will deploy into your selected Azure Subscription and Resource Group.
+> All names and locations have been aligned to a "CISO" like convention and will deploy into your selected Azure Subscription and Resource Group.

 ---